The Estorick Collection of Modern Italian Art in Islington is the only art gallery dedicated to modern Italian art in the United Kingdom.

 Ketty La Rocca: You You

 Ketty La Rocca (1938–1976) worked across drawing, photography, sculpture, poetry and performance during her short career.
 Her work explores gender, communication and the impact of advertising.
-This exhibition (10 September–21 December 2025), organised with the artist’s heirs, is the first UK museum show dedicated to her practice.
+This exhibition (until 21 December 2025), organised with the artist’s heirs, is the first UK museum show dedicated to her practice.
 It presents a selection of pieces that examine how language and image shape perception and social roles, using both humour and critique to explore everyday experience.

 Visiting the Estorick Collection of Modern Italian Art